• Skip to main content

 But perhaps most importantly, I’m going to look for the key elements of the story you want to tell.
 It’s not about my vision; it’s about yours.
 It’s also not about fitting into some arbitrary structure or hitting formulaic plot points.
 Yes there are some elements that have to be in place in order for a script to work successfully but I’m going to let the piece dictate the form.
 Moonlight would not have worked if it had used conventional structure but Little Miss Sunshine might not have worked as well without it.
 I’m going to look at the script with your intentions in mind so that my feedback helps you to articulate your vision and tell your story.

-What I do next is up to you.
-Every script is different, the possibilities are limitless and each project has its own needs.
 Regardless of how we work together, the process is designed to give specific, meaningful feedback and useful tools to help you tell your story in such a way that you end up with an engaging, emotionally compelling, marketable script.
+My hope is that you finish our session with a clear sense of the story you want to tell, know how to keep moving forward, and feel inspired and excited to dive back in.
+One step closer to bringing your story to life!

 Primary Sidebar